anarseyf/wx/README.md

 * Button for immediate refresh
 * Easier access to Photon's Safe Mode
 * Better jumper wires that don't fall out so easily
+* Self-report battery level
+* Post diagnostic info or heartbeat to a web service

 # Photos
 ## Display